Sequoia: Scalable, Robust, and Hardware-aware Speculative Decoding: Introduction

-This paper introduces \sys, a scalable, robust, and hardware-aware speculative decoding algorithm.
-As shown in Figure~\ref{fig:intro}, \sys can attain up to 10$\times$ speedups over incremental decoding and introduces several key techniques to address the aforementioned challenges. \begin{itemize}[itemsep=0.0pt,topsep=0pt,leftmargin=*] \item In~\Cref{sec:method_tree_construct}, to solve the first challenge, we formulate tree construction as a constrained optimization problem and employ a dynamic programming algorithm to discover the {\em optimal} speculative token tree.
-We demonstrate, theoretically and empirically, that the number of tokens generated with this tree structure is unbounded, growing roughly logarithmically with the size of the tree. \item In~\Cref{sec:method_tree_verify}, to address the second challenge, we build upon the SpecInfer~\citep{miao2023specinfer} algorithm by performing sampling \textit{without replacement} from the draft model---thereby preventing the draft model from making the same mistake twice, while maintaining the target model's output distribution.
-We prove that this new sampling and verification method is able to attain high acceptance rates at both high and low temperatures, and validate this claim empirically. \item In~\Cref{sec:method_tree_optimizer}, to address the final challenge, we propose a hardware-aware tree optimizer, which treats the verification time as a hardware-dependent function of the number of tokens being verified, and uses this function to solve for the optimal tree shape and depth.
-We show this approach yields speedups relative to hardware-agnostic methods. \end{itemize}
+This paper introduces \sys, a scalable and robust speculative decoding algorithm.
+As shown in Figure~\ref{fig:intro}, \sys can attain up to 9.5$\times$ speedups over incremental decoding and introduces several key techniques to address the aforementioned challenges. \begin{itemize}[itemsep=0.0pt,topsep=0pt,leftmargin=*] \item In~\Cref{sec:method_tree_construct}, to solve the first challenge, we formulate tree construction as a constrained optimization problem and employ a dynamic programming algorithm to discover the {\em optimal} speculative token tree.
+Theoretically and empirically, we demonstrate that the number of tokens generated with this tree structure is unbounded, growing roughly logarithmically with the tree's size. \item In~\Cref{sec:method_tree_verify}, to address the second challenge, we build upon the SpecInfer~\citep{miao2023specinfer} algorithm by performing sampling \textit{without replacement} from the draft model---thereby preventing the draft model from making the same mistake twice, while maintaining the target model's output distribution.
+We prove that this new sampling and verification method can attain high acceptance rates at both high and low temperatures and validate this claim empirically. \end{itemize}